waveform80/picamera/docs/deprecated.rst

 firmware.
 This expanded the number of possible frame types from a simple key-frame / non-key-frame affair, to a multitude of possibilities (P-frame, I-frame, SPS/PPS header, motion vector data, and who knows in future).
-Rather than keep adding more and more boolean fields to the :class:`~picamera.encoders.PiVideoFrame` named tuple, release 1.5 introduced the :class:`~picamera.encoders.PiVideoFrameType` enumeration used by the :attr:`~picamera.encoders.PiVideoFrame.frame_type` attribute and deprecated the :attr:`~picamera.encoders.PiVideoFrame.keyframe` and :attr:`~picamera.encoders.PiVideoFrame.header` attributes.
+Rather than keep adding more and more boolean fields to the :class:`PiVideoFrame` named tuple, release 1.5 introduced the :class:`PiVideoFrameType` enumeration used by the :attr:`~PiVideoFrame.frame_type` attribute and deprecated the :attr:`~PiVideoFrame.keyframe` and :attr:`~PiVideoFrame.header` attributes.

 The following code illustrates usage of the deprecated boolean fields::